-As you can see, Pantry covers a lot of categories — along with several others that aren’t mentioned above.
-However, you will not find any fresh produce or groceries in the Pantry catalog.
+As you can see, Prime Pantry covers many categories—along with several others that aren’t mentioned above.
+However, you will not find any fresh produce or groceries in the Prime Pantry catalog.
 For that, you should look to Amazon Fresh instead.

-Here’s another detail that might seem unremarkable at first but could end up being quite the deal breaker: the Pantry is only stocked with “regular” brands.
+Here’s another detail that might seem unremarkable at first but could end up being quite the deal breaker: Prime Pantry is only stocked with “regular” brands.

-Did you know that Amazon has a Coupons program for Prime members?
-I admit that I had no idea this existed until I began my research for this post.
+Did you know that Amazon has a Coupons program for Amazon Prime members?
+I had no idea this existed until I dove a little deeper into Amazon as research for this article.
 In short, you can browse Amazon’s catalog of coupons and click Clip Coupon to get an instant discount on that item at checkout.

 Is Prime Pantry Right for You?